The Ultimate In Birding Tours

 With a lot of luck, we could also find one or two of the toughest inhabitants of the area, which include Purple Cochoa, Green-crowned Warbler, Scaly and Rufous-vented Laughingthrushes, Maroon-backed Accentor and Crimson-browed Finch.

-Northeast India: Day 9 After some early morning birding at Eaglenest, we return to the plains of Assam as we head for famous Kaziranga National Park for a two nights stay.
+Northeast India: Day 11 After some early morning birding at Eaglenest, we return to the plains of Assam as we head back to Kaziranga for an overnight stay.

-Northeast India: Day 16 Today is a long travel day as we say farewell to Nagaland and pass through the tea estates and ricefields of Assam en route to the busy town of Tinsukia for a two nights stay.
+Northeast India: Day 12 We will have another crack at that pesky pitta this morning if we need to and then pass through the tea estates and ricefields of Assam en route to the busy town of Tinsukia for a two-night stay.

-Situated in the Brahmaputra floodplain and wedged between two major rivers, the Dibru and the mighty Brahmaputra, is the impressive Dibru-Saikhowa National Park, which protects an extensive mosaic of swamp forest, grassland and shallow wetlands.
-Most of our time in and around the park will be spent in search of the grassland specialities along the ever-changing banks of the Dibru River, particularly two northeast Indian endemics, the highly skulking Marsh Babbler and the impressive Black-breasted Parrotbill, as well as the restricted-range Jerdon’s Babbler.
-A third regional endemic, Swamp Grass Babbler, used to be seen here regularly but is now only very rarely encountered.
+Northeast India: Day 13 Situated in the Brahmaputra floodplain and wedged between two major rivers, the Dibru and the mighty Brahmaputra, is the impressive Dibru-Saikhowa National Park, which protects an extensive mosaic of swamp forest, grassland and shallow wetlands.
+Most of our time in and around the park will be spent in search of the grassland specialities along the ever-changing banks of the Dibru River, particularly three northeast Indian endemics, the highly skulking Marsh Babbler, Swamp Grass Babbler (formerly Swamp Prinia) and the impressive Black-breasted Parrotbill, as well as the restricted-range Jerdon’s Babbler.

 Amidst this variety of open and wetland habitats, we will also expect to add most of the following to our growing tally: Little Grebe, Striated Heron, Sand Lark, Yellow-eyed Babbler and Baya Weaver.
 Less regular are Yellow and Cinnamon Bitterns, Delicate Prinia and Chestnut Munia.